What qualities make a good social worker?

 4. Objectivity

 A good quality for social workers to have is objectivity.
 This includes being able to make decisions that are measured and not based on emotions.
 Social work is a very involved profession, but finding the best course of action often necessitates taking a step back.
-While it isn’t always possible to be truly objective, a healthy degree of detachment will allow you to see the bigger picture.
+While it isn’t always possible to be truly objective, a healthy degree of detachment allows you to see the bigger picture.

 5. Patience

 Many service users may be reluctant to share their experiences with you or talk about their situation.
 Some may be instinctively mistrustful of social workers.
-This can make it difficult to build the level of trust needed for them to engage and speak openly with you.
+This can make it difficult to build the trust needed for them to engage and speak openly with you.

 6. Strong communication